Support Organisations: London

 Paiwand

-Based in Harrow, set up by Afghan refugees in 2002, Paiwand offers support and solidarity to all refugees in London esp young – Saturday schools, mentoring, youth groups and trips, supported accommodatin, info and advice, emaotional wellbeing, preparing for employment, parenting and ESOL.
+Based in Harrow, set up by Afghan refugees in 2002, Paiwand offers support and solidarity to all refugees in London.
+Saturday schools, mentoring, youth groups and trips, supported accommodation for young people; info and advice, preparing for employment, parenting and ESOL.
+Mental health counselling.

 Laamiga

-(meaning pathway in Somali) is a free mentoring programme open to women of any age and from refugee or migrant backgrounds who need support in finding work or new directions.
-Contact Dr Emua Ali at info@laamiga.org
+(meaning pathway in Somali) is a free mentoring programme open to women from refugee or migrant backgrounds who need support in developing life skills or finding work and new directions.
+Online or hybrid.
+For women who live, study or work in Camden, Islington or neighbouring boroughs.
+Referrals or self-referral via Dr Emua Ali at: info@laamiga.org,

 Hopscotch Women’s Centre